UET-2425HK2-INT2210-01/23021798-CTDL-GT/23021798_Lect3_Assignments/Bai5.md

         if top == -1:
             return

-        For i from top to 0:
+        For i from 0 to top:
             Print arr[i]
     end
 end